AIR QUALITY AZ

 Air Quality by ZIP Code in Mc Neal

-AQI varies across Mc Neal's 1 ZIP codes based on proximity to pollution sources, traffic patterns, and local geography:
+AQI varies across Mc Neal's 1 ZIP code based on proximity to pollution sources, traffic patterns, and local geography:

 ZIP Code AQI Category Wildfire Risk Mold Score